energywebfoundation/ocn-registry/README.md

 Note that this list is also available from the command line:
 ```
-ocn-registry set-app --help
+ocn-registry set-service --help
 ```

-### Delete an App
+### Delete a service

-use the following command to remove an App from the Registry
+use the following command to remove a service from the Registry

 ```
-ocn-registry delete-app
+ocn-registry delete-service
 ```

-### Get App agreements for a user
+### Get Service agreements for a user

 To list all agreements for a particular user, using their address or OCPI credentials (`country_code` and `party_id`):